CrowdStrike/omigo-data-analytics/docs/api-doc.md

    - **distinct**(): This api removes all duplicate rows.

 #### Examples
-Compute total sum of petal_length and other attributes in iris data.
+Compute total sum of petal_length and petal_width in iris data.
 Notice the convention in the output columns.
 ```
 >>> x.aggregate("class", ["petal_length", "petal_width"], [sum, sum]).show()